digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/data-sources/restapi/querying-rest-api.md

 ## Creating Queries

-Once you have connected to the REST API data source, you can easily write queries and interact with the REST API in the ToolJet application.
+Once you have connected to the REST API data source, you can easily write queries and interact with the REST API in the JumpStart application.
 Follow these steps to get started:

 1. Click on the **+ Add** button in the query manager at the bottom panel of the editor.
 2. Select **REST API** from the Data Source section.